Speech on Natural Disasters

 But even today, the best that we can do is to brace ourselves against the worst that can happen.
 There is nothing that we can do to stop these natural disasters from happening.
 But being able to protect and rebuild ourselves is also no mean feat, and this calls for great infrastructure.
 The well-developed nations face no less damage when struck by an earthquake or a tornado than a poor nation, but they are better equipped to handle the consequences.
 In undeveloped countries like India and Bangladesh, the government is happy to issue alerts and asking people to evacuate in the face of an oncoming storm.
 You would be hard put to find any state-erected shelter, and aid s also not easy to come by, either before or after the disaster strikes.

-See Also: A Speech on the Environment
+See Also: Speech on Nature

 Of human bonding